Traveling with Pets Can Bring Memories — and also Unwanted Pests

 Are your pets bringing in unwanted guests?

 Bed bugs are blood-feeding hitchhikers that can hide in tight, dark spaces to find new feeding grounds.
-They often latch onto luggage, clothing, or even pets to travel from one location to another.
-Once they arrive, they quickly seek out hiding spots and hosts to feed on.
-Common hiding places include furniture, clothing, and pet fur.
+While luggage and clothing are suitable, bed bugs especially enjoy your pets' fur for burrowing.
+Once you return home, they quickly seek out new hiding spots and hosts to feed on.

-In some cases, bed bugs may use a pet’s coat or hair as a means of transportation into a new home, where they’ll have access to plenty of warm-blooded hosts.
-It only takes one bed bug to start an infestation—a single female can lay up to five eggs per day.
+It only takes one bed bug to start an infestation — a single female can lay up to five eggs per day.
 These eggs typically hatch within two weeks, and the young bed bugs begin feeding soon after.

 Photo of dogs in the mountain, bed bugs on dogs SOS Pest Control